emmajanedrews/base-template/_posts/2018-01-09-for-any-question-big-or-small-ask-sarita.md

 We were moving to a new area for my husband’s job, but I had a lot of important life changes going on myself.&nbsp;

-Not only was I adjusting to having a new baby, I was also adjusting to life in a new area.** I had no idea where to find the best pediatrician, hair stylist, or even Chinese restaurant.** It was really hard not knowing my area.&nbsp;
+Not only was I adjusting to having a new baby, I was also adjusting to life in a new area.\*\* I had no idea where to find the best pediatrician, hair stylist, or even Chinese restaurant.\*\* It was really hard not knowing my area.&nbsp;

 {% include pullquote.html %}

 Fast forward to now, 17 years later, and I feel very at home and connected here in Portland.
 We’ve lived in four homes over that time, which is one of the reasons I became an agent in the first place.&nbsp;

-I’ve got a lot of great connections.** In fact, my clients think of me as their own personal “Angie’s List.”
+I’ve got a lot of great connections.&nbsp;**In fact, my clients think of me as their own personal “Angie’s List.”
 I like to call it “Sarita’s List.”&nbsp;**

 My clients know that they can ask me any time they need a referral for anything here in Portland.
 I’m happy to help you buy and sell homes, but I also want to be the first person you think of when you need a recommendation for a service, big or small.&nbsp;